RACES: THE FEYN

-As has always been their way in times of crisis, it was a dalliance with the forbidden that gave the Tyrin an answer.
+As has always been their way in times of crisis, a dalliance with the forbidden gave the Tyrin an answer.
 It seems, hidden away in some ancient tome, there was a ritual – a deliberately forgotten bit of arcana that allowed them to occupy their descendants’ bodies for a time.
 Sleaved in this new flesh, they could once again lay with the children of man, undiluted, just as it was centuries ago in their precious Evergreen.

 All it required was the consciousness of the body they inhabited to willingly step aside, however briefly.
 It had to be brief because the longer the essence of a luminous ancestor remained, the more likely it was that the displaced soul could untether from its mortal anchor and simply drift away.